gregparkes/BattleSimulator/README.md

 Material covered so far:

 1. Basics, including importing the dataset, the `Unit` class, basic simulation
 2. Improving the `Unit` class and simulation early-stopping for performance.
+3. Plotting simulations and performance-driven development

 This is still in active development retracing the steps of the project.
 All legacy functions associated with this can be found in the `battlesim/legacy.py` document.